rrgmc/litsql/README.md

 Ok, it really is an SQL query builder, but it aims to be an **easier-to-use replacement for raw SQL strings**.

 Each `litsql` statement must be directly related to an SQL output, **including whitespace**, which must be obvious to the user of the library.
+The output will be exactly the passed values, so the library won't prevent invalid SQL from being generated.

+The library tests **includes testing for exact string and whitespace output** to ensure this.

 ```go
 func ExampleSelect_literalSimple() {